 Moving Beyond Herpes Stigma: A Cultural Shift

-That disconnect is exactly why the stigma hurts so much.
-For many people, herpes isn't primarily a medical problem.
-It's a social and emotional one.
+That disconnect is exactly why stigma hurts.
+For many people, herpes is not primarily a medical problem.
+It is a social and emotional one that can affect dating, self-esteem, and mental health.

 In 2026, the cultural needle is moving.
-Not fast enough, but it's moving:
+Not fast enough, but it is moving:

-- More people are talking openly about sexual health online (without the moral panic)
+- More people are talking openly about sexual health online (with less moral panic and more practical guidance)

 - More couples treat STI conversations like normal relationship hygiene, not a confession